-A 9-month immersion into the teachings and philosophy of The Practice® – a combination of women’s yoga, sacred circle, and feminine leadership.
+A 6-month immersion into the teachings and philosophy of The Practice® – a combination of sacred circle, feminine leadership, and embodiment.

 For too long we’ve been quiet.
 For too long we’ve been “good.”
 For too long we’ve been hiding in the shadows and living by someone else’s rules.
 For lifetimes and generations, we’ve ignored that calling nudging at our bodies and souls, begging us to listen and to do what we need to do.
 For too long we’ve tried to be equal, or better than, rather than just accepting ourselves in our wholeness.
 For too long we’ve avoided our true essence and power as women.

 Now is the time to stand up and let our voices be heard.
 To step in front of fear and finally live our lives out loud.
 Now is the time to stop hiding and live undefended as the women we are called to be.
 It’s time to awaken through connection, through our bodies, and by taking back our power.
 It’s time to lead and to heal by bringing women together, putting back all the broken pieces, and remembering who we truly are.

 This is why I created The Practice®.
 It’s a powerful journey that provides women a path back to themselves.
 This training is for 16 women who are called to deeply learn and embody this new way of living and leading.

 It’s time to liberate the gifts in your heart and start speaking your voice.
 It’s time to open your soul and connect on a new and higher level.
 It’s time to connect fully with your feminine wisdom and shine as the leader that you are called to be.